LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 Specializing inherited predicate definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Specialization of inherited definitions: the new definition uses the
+Specialization of inherited definitions: the new definition calls the
-inherited definitions, adding new code.
-This is accomplished by
+inherited definition and makes additional calls.
+This is accomplished
-calling the :ref:`control_call_super_1` *super call* operator
+by calling the :ref:`control_call_super_1` *super call* operator
 in the new definition.
 For example, assume a ``init/0`` predicate
 that must account for object specific initializations along the
 inheritance chain: